JorgeBooz00/CP01-EDGE_COMPUTING/README.md

   - Yellow LED: Warning - check and adjust environmental conditions.
   - Red LED: Critical problem - immediate action required.

-5. **Buzzer Alert:** If the environment is in a warning state (yellow LED), the buzzer will sound for X seconds.
+5. **Buzzer Alert:** If the environment is in a warning state (yellow LED), the buzzer will sound for 3 seconds.
 If the condition persists, the buzzer will repeat the alert.

 #  People Who Contributed